l0co/angular-reftracker/README.md

 angular-reftracker
 ==================

-Object references tracker for AngularJS
+Object references tracker module for AngularJS.
+See more on wiki: https://github.com/l0co/angular-reftracker/wiki